-The Group has entered into operating leases on its tenement houses as a secondary business activity.
-The leases of apartments in tenement houses have mostly term of one year or are concluded for an indefinite period.
+The leases of apartments in tenement houses mostly have a term of one year or are concluded for an indefinite period.
 It changes year to year.

 The lessee does not have the option to purchase the property at the expiry of the lease period.

-The unguaranteed residual values do not represent a significant risk for the Group, as they relate to property which is located in a location with a constant increase in value.
+The unguaranteed residual values do not represent a significant risk for the Group, as they relate to property which is in a location with a constant increase in value.